alchemyrpg/slate/source/index.html.md

 }
 ```

-The `Class` object represents a character class and its associated level.

 | Attribute | Type     | Description                                                 |
 | --------- | -------- | ----------------------------------------------------------- |
 | `class`   | `string` | The name of the character class.                            |